-- Students should establish a routine for when their homework/study is completed it should definitely not be done late at night or first thing in the morning. - Study is rarely productive with a television or mobile phone nearby and unless the homework involves research or presentation through the computer, it should be switched off too. - Many students feel that background music help them concentrate, but parents should be mindful that unless it is particularly low volume it can hamper study.
+- Students should establish a routine for when their homework/study is completed it should definitely not be done late at night or first thing in the morning. - Boys should develop good habits in using Firefly, this will help them to be successful as students.
+They should use it to plan, access resources and complete work.
+Guidance on how to do this is available on the Help pages in Firefly.
+These can be accessed by clicking the red 'HELP' button on the dashboard. - Study is rarely productive with a television or mobile phone nearby and unless the homework involves research or presentation through the computer, it should be switched off too. - Many students feel that background music help them concentrate, but parents should be mindful that unless it is particularly low volume it can hamper study.